deepak6446/elk_stack/README.md

 # Why ELK stack is so popular?

 The ELK Stack is popular because it fulfills a need in the log management and analytics space.
-Monitoring modern applications and the IT infrastructure they are deployed on requires a log management and analytics solution that enables engineers to overcome the challenge of monitoring what are highly distributed, dynamic and noisy environments.
+Monitoring modern applications and the IT infrastructure they are deployed on, requires a log management and analytics solution that enables engineers to overcome the challenge of monitoring what are highly distributed, dynamic and noisy environments.

 Logs send from multiple distributed servers can be stored at a centralized data store that can scale as data grows, and that provides a set of tools to analyze the data.